 - Fiber-filled toppers are the best choice for people with spine-related issues, such as a herniated disc.
 These provide sufficient cushion for the desired comfort and support while also promoting air circulation and reducing heat buildup.

 - Memory foam toppers are expensive.
+Let’s be honest, you’re not buying a Ferrari here.
 Interested individuals should carefully consider whether they are willing to spend money on them instead of buying a brand-new, non-memory foam standard mattress.
 These are arguably the most comfortable type because memory foam responds to body heat and contours to the body’s pressure points.

 - This results in more comfort and support than natural latex toppers can provide with the assumption of similar thickness and density.
 But memory foam can be uncomfortable for some people, too, because of its close-fitting feel when it contours to the body’s shape.
 For the best sleeping experience, you may want to buy a memory foam topper with density of 4-5 pounds per cubic foot.